google-deepmind/launchpad/README.md

 to another at construction time.
 This edge originates from the receiving node, indicating that the receiving node will be the one initiating communication.
 This process allows Launchpad to define cross-service communication simply by passing handles to nodes.
-Launchpad provides following types of nodes (you can implement your own types as needed):
+The open sourced version of Launchpad currently provides following types of nodes (you can implement your own types as needed):

 *   **PyNode** - a simple node executing provided Python code upon entry.
     It is similar to a main function, but with the distinction that